 Teach in Leeds

 Leeds is a city in the English county of Yorkshire.
 It is the third largest and one of the fastest growing, greenest cities in the UK.
 Few cities can boast such a varied calendar of activities, entertainment and festivals.
+Canadian teachers can work in guaranteed supply and long term contracts in Leeds.

 Leeds has made itself a shopping mecca, its streets lined with bustling malls sporting the top names in fashion.
-When you’ve shopped til you’ve dropped there’s wide range of pubs, clubs and excellent restaurants to relax in.
+When you’ve shopped ’til you’ve dropped there’s wide range of pubs, clubs and excellent restaurants to relax in.

 Leeds has a strong cultural offering with some outstanding art galleries and museums to visit, including The Royal Armouries and Leeds Art Gallery.
 History buffs will love the Royal Armouries, Kirkstall Abbey and Harewood House.